I am from away. I live in a place different than where I was born.

 “Yer big sista stepped aside and let ye dae it all on yer aine todd so she dud.”

 As newlyweds in Scotland my parents buy a flat on Scott Street at a time when the Scots simply do not buy homes but rent living accommodations all of their lives.
 Even then, living in Scotland, my mother is ambitious for better for her own children.
 The flat is in a three-story walk-up tenement building.
-One day Cissy hides behind the wardrobe in my parents’ bedroom.
+One day Sissy hides behind the wardrobe in my parents’ bedroom.
 She may be playing a game, but it is more likely that she is hiding from my mother who is undoubtedly in one of her black moods.
 My mother calls for my sister, but cannot find her anywhere.
 The bedroom curtains billow in the gentle spring breeze blowing in from the open window.
 My mother freezes in fear at the sight of that open bedroom window.
-She cannot peer outside frightened that Cissy is splat on the pavement below.
+She cannot peer outside frightened that Sissy is splat on the pavement below.
 My sister still does not answer my mother’s screams.
-My mother is crying hysterically and Cissy finally reveals herself.
-When she does poke out from behind the wardrobe, my mother batters my sister who is only two.
+My mother is crying hysterically and Sissy finally reveals herself.
+When she does poke out from behind the wardrobe, my mother batters my sister who is not yet three.

 At that time in Presbyterian Scotland, it is difficult for Catholics to find work.
 On job applications you have to write ‘R.C.’ for Roman Catholic and that is the end of it.
 When my father is laid off from yet another job, he goes down to the Labour Exchange and demands work in his own country.
 The clerk holds a job ticket close to his chest so my father cannot see the name of the plant looking for labourers.